Shooting Blanks?

 Is the email from someone you know?
 They may have a virus generating and sending out these emails.

 What if the email is from someone you do not know?
-It could be a spammer (or a spammer’s virus).
-A spammer may be trying to verify if your email address is valid.
+It could be a spammer (or a spammer’s virus) trying to verify whether your email address is valid.
 They send an email; it doesn’t bounce back.
-You’ve confirmed your email address is active.
+The process confirmed that your email address is active.
 Add your email to the list!

-To display that graphic requires a call to the server where the image is stored.
-This tracking pixel reports back to their server that your address is valid/live.
-Because you opened the email.
+To display that graphic, a call to the server where the image is stored is required.
+This tracking pixel reports back to their server that your address is valid/live because you opened the email.

 Your email address is then added to the list to be spammed in the future or sold to other spammers.
 Nice, huh?